 Biostatistics and Bioinformatics Core

-Specifically, the Biostatistics and Bioinformatics Core:
+Other responsibilities of the Biostatistics and Bioinformatics Core include:

 - Providing statistical and bioinformatics collaboration for each of the SPORE projects, Developmental Research Program projects, Career Enhancement Program projects and other cores.
 The core provides SPORE investigators access to expertise in collaborative development of study designs and analysis plans, state-of-the-art data analysis and interpretation, data management resources, and abstract and manuscript preparation.
 Bioinformatics support includes sequencing alignment, variant calling, data analysis and quality assurance, pathway analysis, and access to and analysis of data in public databases.